MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/checklist-transition-unified-interface.md

 One of the easiest ways to test your application in Unified Interface is to turn on the [**Enable Unified Interface Only**](https://docs.microsoft.com/power-platform/admin/enable-unified-interface-only) option on a copy of your production environment.
 After the Unified Interface is enabled, you should be able to access your application using the **Dynamics 365 –
-Custom" app and test the use cases relevant to your context.
+Custom** app and test the use cases relevant to your context.

 ### Test your business and technical scenarios